Web3 wallet

 • Staking Rewards and Yield

 Many DEXs allow token holders to stake their DEX tokens or provide liquidity in pools.
 In return, you can earn rewards, trading fee shares, or yield farming incentives.
-For long-term holders, this turns tokens into passive income tools.
+But keep in mind returns are not guaranteed and can change over time, and rewards always come with market and smart contract risk.

 • Exposure to DeFi Growth